khulnasoft/BugVault/docs/user/TUTORIAL.md

 ### Creating a flaw comment

-Please note that multiple comments created in parallel are not guaranteed to keep their OSIDB-internal `uuid`.
+Please note that multiple comments created in parallel are not guaranteed to keep their BUGVAULT-internal `uuid`.

 With cURL